eyereece/ai-experiments/ai-analyst-agent/README.md

 <br>

 # Features
-An AI app that analyzes your, create and display plots for you given a query and a dataset.
+A web app that utilizes an AI agent that can provide data analysis, create and display plots for you given a query and a dataset.
 * <b>In-Context Learning:</b> Combined two prompting methods to guide the model.
 Particularly, how the agent should  approach a problem given a question and which tool to use given a situation.
 * <b>Toolkits:</b> The Agent is equiped with a vector retriever tool and python code runner tool.
 * <b>Plot Display and Analysis: </b> Currently, the system has been optimized to handle plot displays, particularly plots from the Matplotlib library.
 Agent can also analyze queries related to dataset.